super-cache-money/expressive-api/README.md

       |-mcHammer
          |-touch.js

-Each endpoint must export a function which accepts requests and produces json-friendly output.
+Each endpoint must export a function which accepts requests and produces json-friendly output, like this:

 **isCervixReached.js**

     module.exports = function isCervixReached(req, callback) {